reduxframework/redux-framework/readme.txt

 <li>anonymized IP address</li>
 </ul>

-API requests are only made when a user clicks on the Library button, launches the Redux Challenge, or opts into Google Font updates.
+API requests are only made when a user clicks on the Library button or opts into Google Font updates.

 For more details on our privacy policy: [https://redux.io/privacy](https://redux.io/privacy) For more details on our terms and conditions: [https://redux.io/terms](https://redux.io/terms)